 Freshen the air with baking soda and vinegar

-If you have a really strong odour in your home, you can try baking soda and vinegar as an inexpensive way to help neutralize the smell.
+If you have a really strong odor in your home, you can try baking soda and vinegar as an inexpensive way to help neutralize the smell.
 Mix together 1 part baking soda with 1 part vinegar and place it in different areas of your home where there is a strong smell.

-Baking soda and vinegar are both natural and inexpensive ways to help freshen up your home and neutralize odors when you don’t want to spend money on fancy scented sprays.
+Baking soda and vinegar are both natural and inexpensive ways to help freshen up your home and neutralize odors when you don’t want to spend money on fancy-scented sprays.

-If you have a particularly strong odour in your home, you can try running charcoal in the areas where the smell is strongest.
+If you have a particularly strong odor in your home, you can try running charcoal in the areas where the smell is strongest.
 You can either buy premade scented charcoal or use plain charcoal and add a few drops of essential oils to scent it.

 Charcoal is a natural substance that can help to absorb odors and leave your home smelling fresh and clean.